symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 Background
 **********

 Catapult permits using short and human-readable names for your accounts and mosaics, instead of long and challenging to memorize strings.
-Accounts can link their registered :doc:`namespaces <namespaces>` to other accounts or mosaics announcing an :ref:`alias transaction <alias-transaction>`.
+Accounts can link their registered :doc:`namespaces <../../concepts/namespace>` to other accounts or mosaics announcing an :ref:`alias transaction <mosaic-alias-transaction>`.

 Imagine a ticket vendor sending tickets to their customers on the NEM blockchain.
 The company could send 1 ``0dc67fbe1cad29e3`` to ``SCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6``.
 However, it is more convenient to define the same transaction as 1 ``ticketsales.event1.ticket`` to ``@alice`` instead, considering that the account and mosaic were aliased previously.